aakash-dec7/SentimentAnalysis/README.md

 git push origin main
 ```

-### CI/CD Automation
+### 4. CI/CD Automation

-GitHub Actions will automate the CI/CD process, ensuring that the model is built, tested, and deployed on the EKS cluster.
+GitHub Actions will automate the CI/CD process, ensuring that the model is built, tested, and deployed to **Amazon EKS**.

 ## Accessing the Deployed Application

-Once deployment is successful:
+Once deployed, follow these steps:

 1. Navigate to **EC2 Instances** in the **AWS Console**.
 2. Go to **Security Groups** and update inbound rules to allow traffic.